The traveling salesman problem for lines, balls and planes: Introduction

 We continue with lines in $\RR^d$, a problem much harder to deal with.
-Note that an instance with parallel lines reduces to an instance of the Euclidean TSP for points in one dimension lower (namely the points of intersection between the given lines orthogonal to a hperplane).
+Note that an instance with parallel lines reduces to an instance of ETSP for points in one dimension lower (namely the points of intersection between the given lines orthogonal to a hyperplane).
 Here we obtain the first approximations.